How One Page Love Monetizes

 $5 Digital Product: License Removals

-I build simple One Page HTML templates I give away for free on One Page Love.
-This is a simple One Page template called Me:
+I build simple One Page HTML templates I give them away for free on One Page Love.
+These are two examples:

 Each template has a CCA 3.0 license meaning you can do whatever you want with it but need to keep the footer link back to One Page Love.
 If a user wants to remove the credit they are prompted to remove the license for only $5 after they click download: